- Android v4.3 Jelly Bean OS

 Sony Xperia M2 Dual a Mid-Range Handset Featuring Dual-SIM Connectivity

 Sony has been trying to consolidate the mid-range repertoire and the Xperia M2 Dual certainly fits the bill.
-With several innovative specs lined up for the customers, this is one of the more affordable gadgets with the specs sheet detailed as follows:
+Sony Xperia M2 Dual Price in India Today is Rs.9500/-.
+This is the Best available Online Price as of now.

 The Xperia M2 Dual features a 4.8 inch TFT screen with 540x960-pixel resolution, translating into the pixel density level of 229ppi.
 Besides supporting multi-touch flexibility up to four fingers, this handset also features Corning Gorilla Glass 3, rendering scratch-resistance.
 In terms of OS the Xperia M2 Dual runs Android Jellybean which is upgradeable to KitKat v4.4.4.
 The Xperia M2 Dual measures 8.8mm in terms of thickness and weighs 148g.
 Battery is a 2300mAh unit, claiming up to 12 hours of 3G talk-time.
 Added features include Dual-SIM connectivity and 3G support.